johnk555/SPI-verilog/README.md

 3. Chip Select (CS): Communication only happens when CS is active low.

 4. Shift Register Logic: Buffers incoming and outgoing data for synchronous transfer.

+Testbench.

+1. Initializes the clock and reset signals.

+2. Triggers the transmission using the start signal.

+3. Waits for the transaction to complete.

+4. Displays the sent and received data from both master and slave.